-The key take-away is that Leadership Mindset, Organizational Skillset, and Operational Toolset all must function well and together to make business growth happen.
+Leadership Mindset, Organizational Skillset, and Operational Toolset all must function well and together to make business growth happen.

-In the following chapters in this series we'll examine each set's impact on growth and provide some effective solutions.
-In our final chapter we'll demonstrate how all these "sets" work together to provide an integrated path to success.
+In the following chapters, we'll examine each set's impact on growth and provide some effective solutions.
+In our final chapter we'll demonstrate how all these sets work together to provide an integrated path to success.